H-Bombmxpwr/TI-Programs/README.md

 - **Hunter Baisden** (Class of 2020)
 - **Liam Cacioppo** (Class of 2020)
+- **John Schmidt** (Class of 2016)
-- And a few that were pulled from other outside sources.
+- And a few that were pulled from other outside sources, or just completely unknown.

 All credit for a given program is listed in the description of that program.